Viasat/halite/doc/halite/tutorial/halite_vending.md

                             :snackCount snackCount}}}}}
 ```

-This additional spec can be used to determine where a state is a valid initial state for the machine.
+This additional spec can be used to determine whether a state is a valid initial state for the machine.
 For example, this is a valid initial state.

 ```clojure
 {:$type :tutorials.vending/InitialVending$v1,